nqminds/edgesec.github.io/docusaurus/docs/management.md

 ignoreBroadcastSsid = 0
 wpaPskRadius = 2
 ```

-where `apBinPath` is the absolute path to `hostapd` binary, `apFilePath` is the absolute path to the generated `hostapd` configuration file, `apLogPath` is the absolute path to the `hostapd` log file and `interface` is the parameter correspoding to the interface assigned for the WIFI modem.
-For OpenWRT systems `apBinPath=/sbin/wifi` points to the WIFI configuration script and `device = "radio1"` is the parameter denoting the index of the radio used to configure the WIFI modem.
+where for OpenWRT systems `apBinPath=/sbin/wifi` points to the WIFI configuration script and `device = "radio1"` is the parameter denoting the index of the radio used to configure the WIFI modem.
 The name of the WIFI AP is given by the paremeter `ssid`.
 If `generateSsid` from `config.ini` is set ot `true`, the `ssid` parameter will be assign to the hostname of the router.
 The default encryption key for the WIFI is given by the parameter `wpaPassphrase`.
 This encryption key will be shared by all connected WIFI devices, if the RADIUS server doesn't assign a different encryption key for a specific device.

 All the remaining parameters `vlanTaggedInterface`, `hwMode`, `channel`, `wmmEnabled`, `authAlgs`, `wpa`, `wpaKeyMgmt`, `rsnPairwise`, `ctrlInterface`, `macaddrAcl`, `dynamicVlan`, `vlanFile`, `loggerStdout`, `loggerStdoutLevel`, `loggerSyslog `, `loggerSyslogLevel`, `ignoreBroadcastSsid` and `wpaPskRadius` are similar to the ones defined for [hostapd.conf](https://w1.fi/cgit/hostap/plain/hostapd/hostapd.conf).